al6x/nim/keep/readme.md

 # Todo

+- remove space and doc from rec
+- move docs model and blocks ui into keep/docs/[model, ui]
+- rename blocks to records
+- Allow "." for ftext
 - add title: seq[string] to doc block
 - Remove home from config
 - on_event actions stored as raw json